ZFMK/RedundancyHeatMapper/README.md

 ## Notes regarding software

+### Name
-NAME        RedundancyHeatMapper
+RedundancyHeatMapper

+### Version
-VERSION     1.0
+1.0

+### Copyright
-COPYRIGHT   Copyright © 2019 Bernhard Misof.
+Copyright © 2019 Bernhard Misof.
 All rights reserved.

+### Warning
-WARNING     The copyright holder takes no legal responsibility for the correctness of
-            results obtained using this program.
+The copyright holder takes no legal responsibility for the correctness of results obtained using this program.

+### Author
-AUTHOR      Bernhard Misof
+Bernhard Misof

+### Address
-ADDRESS     Center for Molecular Biodiversity Research
+Center for Molecular Biodiversity Research
 Zoological Research Museum A. Koenig
 Bonn, Germany

+### Contact
-CONTACT     b.misof@leibniz-zfmk.de
+b.misof@leibniz-zfmk.de

+### Date
-DATE        2 November 2019
+2 November 2019

+### Purpose
-PURPOSE     RedundancyHeatMapper produces a heat map from a distance matrix with values of
-            lambda obtained using SatuRation (https://github.com/lsjermiin/SatuRation.v1.0).
+RedundancyHeatMapper produces a heat map from a distance matrix with values of lambda obtained using SatuRation (https://github.com/lsjermiin/SatuRation.v1.0).

 Lambda is a measure of the loss of historical signal across sites in a pair of sequences.
 If lambda = 0, there is no evidence of loss of historical signal; if lambda = 1, the historical signal has decayed completely.

 The higher lambda is, the darker the corresponding pixel in the heat map.

 Emphasis is on lambda values between 0.0 and 0.3, allowing the sequence pairs that are most similar to one another to be identified.

+### Format
-FORMAT      Lambda values must be saved in a text file with comma-separated values (.csv).
+Lambda values must be saved in a text file with comma-separated values (.csv).

 The first line must contain the number of samples being compared.

 Each of the following lines must start with a sample name, and then followed by the lambda values, one for each comparison involving the named sample.

+### Example
-EXAMPLE     See file labelled 0_Recombination_lambda.csv.
+See file labelled 0_Recombination_lambda.csv.

+### Install
-INSTALL     To install RedundancyHeatMapper.pl, type (in the command line):
+To install RedundancyHeatMapper.pl, type (in the command line):

             sudo cp RedundancyHeatMapper.pl /usr/local/bin/.

+### Execute
-EXECUTE     RedundancyHeatMapper -i <infile.csv> <-t|f>
+    RedundancyHeatMapper -i <infile.csv> <-t|f>

+### Help
-HELP        -t = triangular heat map; -f = square heat map
+    -t = triangular heat map; -f = square heat map

+### Status
-STATUS      Software complete
+Software complete

+### Note
-NOTE        Contact author for updates, etc
+Contact author for updates, etc

+### Reference
-REFERENCE   Jermiin LS, Misof B. Assessing the tree-likeness of phylogenetic data.
+Jermiin LS, Misof B. Assessing the tree-likeness of phylogenetic data.
 In prep.